-The act of creating a list of chores for kids is, well, a chore.
+The act of creating a chore list for kids is, well, a chore.
 But setting up age-appropriate tasks are important for a child’s development and making sure your house seem like it just experienced a seismic event.
 A chore chart, a calendar-like board used to track and organize various household tasks from toy pickup and book sorting to bed making and lawn mowing that kids must do throughout the week, is an excellent way to set up a working system.

 “Chore charts help children see themselves as capable and able to accomplish tasks,” says Maureen Healy, author of The Emotionally Healthy Child.
 “It’s really the beginning of helping your son or daughter develop self-reliance and ultimately, years from now.
 [Helping to ]raise a child who can take care of herself, and contribute her unique gifts to the world with gusto.”